walshthomas/walshthomasdotcom/content/authors/admin/_index.md

 I received my PhD in Economics from the <a href="https://www.eui.eu/en/academic-units/department-of-economics" target="_blank">European University Institute</a>
  in May 2023.

 I am on the 2025-26 Academic Job Market!
+The current draft of my job market paper: "Earnings Management and Investment"

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.2.1/css/all.min.css">